particle-iot/docs/src/content/reference/device-os/firmware.md

 Note that you must use the same `SPI` object as used with `SPI.begin()` so if you used `SPI1.begin()` also use `SPI1.setClockSpeed()`.

-Gen 3 devices (Argon, Boron, B Series SoM, and Tracker SoM) support SPI speeds up to 32 MHz on SPI and 8 MHz on SPI1.
+Gen 3 devices (Argon, Boron, B-Series SoM, and Tracker SoM) support SPI speeds up to 32 MHz on SPI and 8 MHz on SPI1.

 ### setClockDividerReference